RafiaSabih/pg_auth_mon/README.md

 # pg_auth_mon

+## Intro

 PostgreSQL extension to store authentication attempts

-The goal of this extension is to ease monitoring of login attempts to your database.
-Although each failed login is written to database log file, but it is not straightforward to identify through that information alone if your database is under some malicious intents.
-However, if the information like total failed as well as successful login attempts, timestamp of last failed and successful login are maintained individually, then we can easily answer questions like,
+This extension eases monitoring of login attempts to your database.
+Postgres writes each login attempt to a log file, but it is hard to identify through that information alone if your database is under malicious activity.
+Maintaining separately information like the total number of successful login attempts, or a timestamp of the last failed login helps to answer questions like:
+- when has a user successfully logged in for the last time ?
-- if the user genuinely mistyped their password or their username is being compromised?
+- has a user genuinely mistyped their password or has their username been compromised?
-- if there is any particular time when the malicious user/application is active?
+- is there any particular time when a malicious role is active?

-Once we have identified that there is a suspicious activity going on, we may dig deeper by using this information along with the log file to identify the particular IP address, etc.
+Once we have spot a suspicious activity, we may dig deeper by using this information along with the log file to identify the particular IP address, etc.

-One can view this view after creating the extension pg_auth_mon.

-Under the hood:
+## Under the hood

-All the login attempts are stored in a dynamic hash table maintained in shared memory.
-The key for this hash table is the oid of user.
-Rest of the information in this hash table are
+The extension stores login attempts in a dynamic hash table in shared memory.
+The key for this hash table is the `oid` of a user.
+The hash table also contains per user:
-- total number of successful attempts
+- total number of successful login attempts
-- last timestamp of successful login
+- timestamp of the last successful login
-- last time of failed login attempt
+- timestamp of the failed login
 - total number of failed login attempts because of some conflict in hba file
 - total number of authentication failures because of other issues

-Each valid user who attempts the login gets a tuple in this view.
-However, all the attempts of login via some invalid user names are summed up in a single tuple, with its oid being zero.
-More particular information like the username, client IP address or port, etc. are not saved in this view, as they are  in the log file.
-The username for a given oid can be retrieved from the system table -- pg_roles.
+The information is accessible for querying via the `pg_auth_mon` view.
+Each valid user who attempts to login gets a tuple in this view.
+All login attempts with an invalid user name are summed up into a single tuple with the oid equal to zero.
+The view does not store more specific information like the client's IP address or port; check Postgres log for that information.
+The username for a given `oid` is retrieved from the catalog's view `pg_roles`.